-Instead of feeling scared of heart surgery, Hampton Cooper was excited to see his friends at Children’s Healthcare of Atlanta.
+Instead of feeling scared of heart surgery, Hampton was excited to see his friends at Children’s Healthcare of Atlanta.

 Throughout his early childhood, Hampton and his family became quite familiar with Children’s.
 From the usual bumps and bruises to a troubling bout of respiratory issues, Hampton was a regular presence, and his parents came to rely on Children’s for its expertise.

 When Hampton was nearly 3 years old, doctors found a unifying thread that connected his repeated visits: his heart.